Supported, smart, safe – student life at NTU

 Before you travel to the UK, there are things you must do to comply with the latest travel restrictions, including quarantine or self-isolation and proof of a negative Covid-19 test.

-Advice varies according to whether you are travelling from a red list or a non-red list country.
+Advice varies according to whether you are travelling from a red, amber or green list country.